 You can read more explanations about them here.

 - Navigate to our feature branch and push our changes

 When I contributed to the open-source, there was no update on the

-upstream repo, so I could just push the changes after running
+upstream repo.
+I could just push the changes after running

 git fetch upstream and